miloperezes/Electronic-Digital-Safety-Box/README.md

 Setup:

-Connect the PIC16F877A microcontroller to the components as per the circuit diagram.
+- Connect the PIC16F877A microcontroller to the components as per the circuit diagram.

-Upload the MikroC code to the microcontroller using a programmer (e.g., PICkit 3).
+- Upload the MikroC code to the microcontroller using a programmer (e.g., PICkit 3).

 Operation:

-Power on the system.
+- Power on the system.

-Enter the passcode on the keypad.
+- Enter the passcode on the keypad.

-The LCD will display either "Access Granted" or "Access Denied."
+- The LCD will display either "Access Granted" or "Access Denied."

-If the correct code is entered, the motor will unlock the safety box, and the buzzer will beep.
+- If the correct code is entered, the motor will unlock the safety box, and the buzzer will beep.

-If the incorrect code is entered, the buzzer will sound, and the system will lock after 3 failed attempts.
+- If the incorrect code is entered, the buzzer will sound, and the system will lock after 3 failed attempts.

+### Proteus and Kicad Screenshots